Life would be pretty boring if we were relegated to walk only the same path...

 by Gene Peterson

 Artifacts recovered and properly restored by wreck divers generate great enthusiasm for wreck diving.
-Self regulated activities need to promote safe procedures and accepted methods to maintain our wreck diving freedom.
+Self-regulated activities need to promote safe procedures and accepted methods to maintain our wreck diving freedom.

 Reflect on the curious disposition of the U.S.S.
 Monitor, where the dive sight was destroyed by N.O.A.A. to recover the anchor, turret, prop and other assorted key components.
 A gutted skeleton is all that remains of a once exciting intact underwater monument.
 The American people paid millions for the salvage by the Navy.
-Americans citizens continue to pay to maintain the recoveries and for further decimation of the site.
+American citizens continue to pay to maintain the recoveries and for further decimation of the site.
 If you want to see it, you must pay a fee each time you go to dive the exploited wreck or to visit the hulk’s bones in a museum.
 Non-divers are wowed by the recoveries, but it is ironic that only the government knows what is best for the people?
 There is no virtue in government, only a cloaked carpetbagger selling snake oil.

 Portholes remain the most meritorious reward among dedicated wreck divers.
 Portholes are simply windows made for ships.
 Windows are designed to endure great effects of wind, wave and most importantly remain watertight under tremendous force.
 Most portholes are numbered and cut to fit in specific locations.
 When put in place, they are bonded with a watertight sealant, a rubber gasket and/or caulk.
 They may be attached with steel or brass bolts, which may be square, hexagon, rounded or riveted.
 They can be located above the waterline for cabins, galleys, or are attached to the wheelhouse or deck houses above the deck.
 Most are round, yet many are oval, rectangular, square or custom shaped to fit in specific areas.
 Experienced porthole collectors can identify the specific design characteristic of various wrecks.

 There are few human experiences that parallel the sensation of sending up a fifty-pound brass porthole on a lift bag.
 Hundreds of portholes are just waiting to be recovered off the Jersey coast.
 A porthole enthusiast will find no better hunting grounds than the North Atlantic coastal waters, where thousands of ships terminated their voyages.
-Victims of winter gales, collisions, wars, poor decisions and fate, these shipwrecks remain testimony to man’s vulnerability to nature and him.
+Victims of winter Gales, collisions, wars, poor decisions and fate, these shipwrecks remain testimony to man’s vulnerability to nature and him.
 What remains of these noble, stalwart vessels will soon be but memories or written notations.
 The caustic effect of salt water, combined with the devastating effect of ship worms, the plowing by draggers and the voracity of storms will leave little reminders of these lost time capsules.

 To appreciate the art of porthole recovery, one must first know the basic parts of the typical round porthole.
 A circle is cut into the ship’s hull plate at a designated location.
 There, the backing plate which is the inner ring of the porthole is attached directly to the ship’s hull.
 It is fastened to the hull with eleven or more bolted nuts and sealed with watertight gasket and sealer.